 1. You CAN improve PCOS symptoms without weight loss!!!

-My only issue with people pushing weight loss for women with PCOS is that our society pushes weight loss as the answer to any ailment when it isn’t always necessary or helpful!
+My only issue with people pushing weight loss for women with PCOS is that our society pushes weight loss as the only answer to any ailment when it isn’t always necessary or helpful!
 Some women also have lean PCOS and do not need to lose weight!
 Check out another blog of ours on lean PCOS.

 So, what are some other options you may have?